High Poly and Low Poly 3D Models Difference

 What is a high poly 3D model?

+High poly refers to the usage of more than 100,000 polygons based on the type, size, and complex level of the model to create a mesh.
 High poly 3D models are hyper-detailed and ultra-realistic 3D replicas of real-world objects.
-Highly poly 3D assets have complex geometry and high polygon count, which make them so realistic.
+Highly poly means having a high polygon count and complex geometry, which makes a 3D model so realistic.
 Owing to their high levels of detailing, high polygon 3D models are mostly used for depicting intricate details like design elements, lifestyle images, silo renders, animations with zoom effects, etc.

 Talking about high poly in 3D modeling, when the poly count is higher and the weight of the 3D model becomes heavier, we can conclude that it is because of the use of high polygons.